 On every plan there are additional costs for certain features.
 For example, there are only 10 free themes, and the rest are paid-for (they usually cost between $140 and $180).

 Shopify has a reputation for being safe, secure and quick to load.
-We tested our own Shopify store and got the following results…
+We tested our own Shopify store with the Google Page Insights tool and got the following results for loading times…

 Adding a custom page to a theme, even for someone with a bit of web development knowledge, was quite tricky.
 The in-house PHP language “Liquid” means that even a developer with some experience will have to learn a bit to begin with.

 Shopify themes are either sectioned or non-sectioned.
 Sectioned themes are easier to arrange because they can be altered with a drag-and-drop interface.
-However, to create a custom template is a bit of a hassle.
+However, to create a custom template requires a lot of work.

 - Monthly: Free + WordPress hosting

-- Extras: Communication, SEO, Marketing and Security add-ons cost (on average) over £150 a year.
+- Extras: SEO, Marketing and Security add-ons cost (on average) over £150 a year.

 The cheapest plans do not come with speed optimisation and some editing is disabled.
 You also have limited access to the app store and the support team.

-In the early days there were some complaints about the speed of the plugin.
+WordPress is a CMS, which means it handles a large amount of visual content and this can make loading slower.
+Alongside this, in the early days there were some complaints about the speed of the WooCommerce plugin.
 However, there were some structural adjustments in 2018 and the response has been positive.

-This is another variable that is difficult to put a number on.
-WooCommerce bolts straight on to a WordPress site so, if you’re familiar with the WordPress dashboard, it is quite easy.
-On the other hand, WordPress is known for being one of the trickier CMS to learn.
+This is difficult to put a number on.
+WooCommerce bolts straight on to a WordPress site so, if you’re familiar with the WordPress dashboard, it’s quite easy.
+On the other hand, WordPress is known for being one of the trickier CMS platforms to use.